 It comes second after its more popular counterpart, “.com.”
 Traffic is most likely to be directed to “.com” first, but through marketing strategy, .org sites can gain more traffic or as much as “.com.”

-.church is very expensive as it’s a specific domain extension.
-It could be used only for bigger churches with enough funds.
+.church is a little more expensive as it’s a specific domain extension.
 It costs about $26.99-$44 with a renewal fee of $34+.
-Some search engines and websites haven’t realized the presence of .church, so searching for the website with this extension might require some effort.

 This extension has more available names and is cheaper than some of the other domain extensions.
 However, having a .net extension might make your visitors think they’re entering a website with web-based services since .net is commonly used by companies offering web hosting or internet service providers.